-With people who are initially too busy and distracted to be consistent it’s not usually a rare situation- it’s the all the time situation.
-Many of us falsely think it’ll get easier to find time and energy in the future.
-It probably won’t!
+A lot of people think it’ll get easier to find time and energy in the future.
+Not likely!
 Those who succeed commit while busy.

-There can a need to try things before committing.
-To try something out effectively though can mean having a decent go.
-You want to know that it truly works, and not much does without some commitment.
+There can a need to try things before fully committing.
+Trying something out though can take giving it a decent go.
+You want to know if it works, and not much does without some commitment.

 *THEY PLAN AND GET ORGANISED

 They plan it, they lock it in the diary.
-It’s not a rigid approach though, they’re adaptable and still look to make it happen when other things come up.
-They do tend to exercise at the same time and place.
-This reduces the chance of scheduling errors and conflicts.
-Importantly it also makes it easier to make exercise a solid habit. .
+It’s not a rigid approach though, they adapt and look to make it happen when other things come up.
+They mainly tend to exercise at the same time and place.
+This cuts the chances of scheduling errors and conflicts.
+It also helps with making exercise a solid habit.

 They get organised too.

-They show up with gear and clothes are ready.
+They show up with gear and clothes ready.

 They buy equipment as and when needed.

-Typically, these things aren’t urgent so they can get overlooked.
+These things aren’t urgent so they can get overlooked.
 It’s easy to put off buying dumbbells for a week or 2 but that can extend to months.
-The organised people get these small tasks done.
+Organised people get these simple tasks done.

-Being planful extends to following a program in unsupervised sessions.
-They don’t just turn up and do what they feel like.
+Being planful extends to following a program when exercising alone.
+They don’t turn up and do what they feel like.

-Aimlessly going from machine to machine in a gym, or doing whatever exercise takes your fancy, is better than nothing.
-It falls well short though of following a structured plan, which will deliver results, with the same time commitment.
+Doing whatever exercise takes your fancy, is better than nothing.
+It falls way short though of following a structured plan.
+That will give much better results, with the same time taken.

 *THEY HAVE REALISTIC GOALS AND PLANS

-Massive change is hard to sustain given the demands of modern life.
+Massive change is hard to sustain with the demands of modern life.

-Some people start out intending to exercise intensely 6 times a week, having done nothing for years.
+Some people start with a plan to exercise hard 6 times a week, after doing nothing for years.
 They rarely last beyond a week or two.
 Failure and dejection follow.

-Being realistic about outcomes matters too.
+Being real about outcomes matters too.
 Losing 15kg in 3 months is rare.
-Actually, more specifically, losing that much that fast and then keeping it off is rare.
+To be more specific, losing that much that fast and then keeping it off is rare.
 Losing fat while adding some muscle is a process.
 Just as making exercise a long term habit takes time.

-This might seem to contradict the point that you need commit and prioritise at the start but there’s a balance to give yourself the best chance of success.
-It's another thing that personal training cleints who make lasting change do.
+This may seem to go against the point that you need to commit and prioritise at the start.
+The difference is though it's about committing to a goal that's achievable.
+It's another thing that personal training clients who make lasting change do.

 Going from zero to marathon hero within months is a great story but in truth not the best approach.

 Part of being realistic is accepting the need for repetition as well.
 No one likes it when things get mundane, and some variety helps to maintain interest.
-However, in truth, to get competent with fitness (like just about anything) takes practice.
+In truth though, to get competent with fitness, like anything else, takes practice.
 Plain and simple.

 IS THERE SOMETHING YOU CAN DO TO GET AND STAY FIT?

-Perhaps this post has shifted your perspective about what it takes to make real change with exercise.
+Had a shift in your view about what it takes to make real change with exercise?

-Have you realised something that’s holding you back from achieving fitness goals?
+Realised something that’s holding you back from achieving your goals?

 Or you might be ready to commit to some sessions with an experienced Personal Trainer.
 Want to get your fitness routine kick started?
 Get in touch and we'll see how I can help.
-I offer mobile personal training at your home or nearby park.
-If you live in Frenchs Forest, Belrose, Davidson, Terrey Hills, St Ives, Forestville, Killarney Heights, Roseville, East Linfield, Seaforth, Mosman I can come to you.
+I offer mobile personal training in and around Belrose, at your home or nearby park.